mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 So now we have moved all the non-essential logic not needed at the beginning of the app into an in-repo engine.
-As a next optimization, let's make use of a nifty feature of ember engines…
+As a next optimization, let's make use of a nifty feature of Ember Engines…

 ### Make it lazy